Dr. Sara Kaiser, PI

 My research program provides training and research opportunities for undergraduates and postdoctoral researchers as part of my ongoing research on migratory black-throated blue warblers, based during the summer months at the Hubbard Brook Experimental Forest in the White Mountains of New Hampshire, and grasshopper sparrows in the Caribbean Islands.

-My training includes a Ph.D. from Cornell University in behavioral ecology, an interdisciplinary M.S. from Michigan State University in ecology, evolutionary biology and behavior, a B.S. from Iowa State University in physiological ecology, and postdoctoral research at the Cornell Lab of Ornithology and Smithsonian Migratory Bird Center.
-I am currently a Postdoctoral Fellow at the Smithsonian Center for Conservation Genomics where I have expanded my expertise in contemporary genomic and bioinformatic approaches for understanding animal behavior.
+My training includes a Ph.D. from Cornell University in behavioral ecology, an interdisciplinary M.S. from Michigan State University in ecology, evolutionary biology and behavior, and a B.S. from Iowa State University in zoology.
+I conducted postdoctoral research at the Cornell Lab of Ornithology, Smithsonian Migratory Bird Center, and Smithsonian Center for Conservation Genomics where I expanded my expertise in modern molecular approaches for understanding animal behavior and ecology.

-Prior to my doctoral training, I taught as a Faculty Instructor of Natural Resources in New Zealand and worked as a Research Ecologist on the California Channel Islands for The Institute for Wildlife Studies in conservation.
+Prior to my doctoral training, I taught field courses as a Faculty Instructor of Conservation Biology in New Zealand and worked as an Avian Ecologist on the California Channel Islands in island bird conservation.